I Need Some Sleep!

-To change things, I’d approach it in the following way.
-Talk to her calmly about the fact that she is now old enough to go to sleep by herself.
-You haven’t mentioned whether bedtime is difficult but if it is, here’s what I’d do.
-In the evening, do the bath and bed time story routine etc. as normal and then hug and say goodnight.
-If she is troubled when she first goes to bed, come back at first after 10 minutes but then add five on for each trip up to a maximum of twenty minutes.
+To change things, I’d approach it in the following way: Talk to her calmly about the fact that she is now old enough to go to sleep by herself.
+You haven’t mentioned whether bedtime is difficult, but if it is, here’s what I’d do: In the evening, do the bath and bedtime story routine, etc., as normal, and then hug and say goodnight.
+If she is troubled when she first goes to bed, come back at first after 10 minutes, but then add five on for each trip up to a maximum of twenty minutes.
 Be very low key and totally boring.
-Don’t come in to the room, just come to the doorway for a few seconds to reiterate that you expect her to go to sleep.
+Don’t come in to the room; just come to the doorway for a few seconds to reiterate that you expect her to go to sleep.
 If you stick with it, she will soon realize you are serious.
 If you’re lucky, she may settle easily.
-If not, expect a fuss but stick to your guns.
+If not, expect a fuss, but stick to your guns.

 Be totally boring!

-Offer logical consequences
+Offer logical consequences.

-Let her know that you are always available in the event something serious happens but that waking up and coming to your room to help her get back to sleep has to stop.
+Then take a peek at the logical consequences you can impose because she did not go to sleep when asked.
+You are not punishing her when you do this; you are just letting her experience the consequences of her own actions.
+Although your daughter can see you feeling tired, and no doubt you’ve told her, getting her to change her nighttime habits is something that will have a much greater effect if it directly affects her.
+After you’ve explained to her that you’re tired of waking up in the middle of the night and that she’s old enough to sleep without you, add the following: Let her know that you are always available in the event something serious happens, but that waking up and coming to your room to help her get back to sleep has to stop.
 Tell her why.
 Explain that it’s hard for you to get through the day when you are so tired and that you need your rest.
-Go on to explain the logical consequence of you not getting enough sleep.
-Talk to her about the fact that when you are tired, you don’t want to go swimming or to the park or play the games that you usually like to play.
+Go on to explain the logical consequence of your not getting enough sleep.
+Talk to her about the fact that when you are tired, you don’t want to go swimming, go to the park, or play the games that you usually like to play.
 Then follow through.

-Be a good actor!
+I need sleep means be a good actor!